DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This lesson introduces viewport-relative sizing units (`vh`, `vw`, `vmin`, and `vmax`).
 The entry explains how these units are relative to the browser viewport and are useful for creating fluid, dynamic layouts, such as full-screen hero sections and responsive typography.
 The entry also notes that these units are relative to the viewport itself, not the parent element, which is an important distinction from `em` and `rem`.

 ---

+#### HOW TO CHOOSE CSS FONT UNIT

+### Course Step Number: 469

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This lesson provides a comprehensive guide on selecting the appropriate CSS font unit for different scenarios.
+It reinforces the importance of using relative units (`em`, `rem`, `%`) for accessibility and responsiveness.
+The entry also details the specific use cases for absolute units (`px`, `pt`), viewport units (`vh`, `vw`), and keyword sizes, concluding that the best practice is to choose the unit that fits the specific design goal.

+---